Coastal Construction Projects

 For further information, please see the latest community update.

-Sand management in Loch Sport is planned for sections of beach along Lake Street, Victoria Street and The Boulevard which have experienced significant erosion in recent years.
+Sand management in Loch Sport is currently underway for sections of beach along Lake Street, Victoria Street and The Boulevard, each of which have experienced significant erosion in recent years.

-DELWP have reached a funding agreement of $80,000 with Gippsland Ports for the project, who will relocate sand to the specified areas in conjunction with their $60,000 dredging program, which is focused on clearing the channels adjacent to the Loch Sport Marina and The Boulevard’s boat ramp.
+DELWP reached a funding agreement of $80,000 with Gippsland Ports for the project, who co-contributed $60,000.
+The works involve relocating sand to the specified areas in conjunction with the Gippsland Ports dredging program, which is focused on clearing sand near the Loch Sport Marina and The Boulevard’s boat ramp.

 Coastal Public Access and Risk Projects